SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 ### Mobility as a service (MaaS) and shared mobility
 I have worked on shared mobility and MaaS since 2018, advised by [Prof. Hangfei Lin](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/lhf.htm) | [Prof. Xiaohong Chen](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/cxh.htm) | [Prof. Peng Chen](https://www.usf.edu/arts-sciences/departments/public-affairs/about-us/faculty/pchen.aspx).
-I investigate various emerging shared mobility systems in China and US to provide empirical evidence on who is using shared mobility, how to promote efficiency and attractiveness of shared mobility, how to use personalized incentives to prevent users from churning, and how to encourage the integration of various forms of transport services.
+I have investigated various emerging shared mobility programs in China and US to provide empirical evidence on who is using shared mobility, how to promote efficiency and attractiveness of shared mobility, how to use personalized incentives to prevent users from churning, and how to encourage the integration of various forms of mobility services.
+I am also among the first to examine the nonlinear relationship between shared mobility usage and built environment via advanced statistical models and machine learning methods.
-After joining UMD, I am the main developer of first-in-the-nation coordinated MaaS mobile phone application, [incenTrip](https://incentrip.org), to assign personalized incentives to travelers in DC area.
+After joining University of Maryland, I am the main developer of first-in-the-nation coordinated MaaS mobile phone application, [incenTrip](https://incentrip.org), to assign personalized incentives to travelers in DC area.
 <iframe src="images/Bikeshare_Heatmap.html" height="500" width="750"></iframe>

 ### Integrated multi-modal traffic simulation
-I have six-years experiences in traffic simulation.
+I have six-years experiences in traditional traffic simulation.
-I am experienced in Vissim, Synchro, TransCAD, and AnyLogic.
+I am experienced in [Vissim](https://zhuanlan.zhihu.com/p/38350957), [TransCAD](https://zhuanlan.zhihu.com/p/61273834), [AnyLogic](https://zhuanlan.zhihu.com/p/66526593), [DTALite](https://zhuanlan.zhihu.com/p/152268601), and Synchro.
-I have leaded various micro and macro traffic simulation projects in different Chinese cities such as Wuhan, Shanghai, Shenzhen, Suzhou, and Taiyuan, and US states like Maryland, DC, and Virginia.
+I have leaded a range of traffic simulation projects in different Chinese cities such as Wuhan, Shanghai, Shenzhen, Suzhou, and Taiyuan, and US states like Maryland, DC, and Virginia.
-I have also worked with [Prof. Xuesong Zhou](https://isearch.asu.edu/profile/2182101) on the development of the open-source multimodal traffic simulation framework integrating agent-based modelling and dynamic traffic assignment.
+I have also worked with [Prof. Xuesong Zhou](https://isearch.asu.edu/profile/2182101) on the development of the open-source multimodal traffic simulation framework, named DTALite, integrating agent-based modelling and dynamic traffic assignment.
 <img src="images/F4.png" width="900" title='Framework'/>

 ***